ACEsuit/mace-foundations/README.md

 }
 ```

+## Supplementary materials for examples

+The example trajectories, chemiscope json files, and other supplementary data presented in the paper are also archived at https://zenodo.org/communities/mace-mp/records

 ## Trajectories and movies

 Trajectories for the results presented in the paper and simulation movies can be found at [example-xyz-movies](https://drive.google.com/drive/folders/1141d1rI1rtwf9iSFv5r_g4XL_AvmjiK5).